stephentetley/flix-parsec/README.md

 continuations), this appears to make it fast enough to parse medium sized files (e.g 1MB).

-FlixParsec depends on the Chain module in some code in `flix-sandbox` (hopefully soon to be included in Flix's stdlib) and the Regex package `flix-regex`.
+FlixParsec depends on the Chain module in `flix-sandbox` (hopefully soon to be included in Flix's stdlib) and the Regex package `flix-regex`.

 The optional module `FlixParsec/Extras` depends on further code from `flix-sandbox`